 Olympus M.Zuiko Digital ED 12-100mm f/4 IS Pro Verdict

 I’ve always liked the idea of superzoom lenses; I tend to shoot quite a lot at both wideangle and telephoto, and it’s great to be able to do so without swapping lenses all the time.
 But previously, I haven’t found one that quite makes the grade with respect to image quality.
-However Olympus has changed all that with the 12-100mm F4 IS.
-I was really impressed when I first used it while reviewing the E-M1 Mark II, and a year on camea I still can’t believe how good it is.
+However Olympus has changed all that with the 12-100mm f/4 IS Pro.
+I was really impressed when I first used it while reviewing the E-M1 Mark II, and several years on camera I still can’t believe how good it is.

 Quite simply, this lens brings an unparalleled combination of high image quality, compositional versatility, robust construction and near-magical image stabilisation.
 It’s not one to choose for shallow depth of field, but if you want to shoot a wide range of subjects without changing lenses, from sweeping landscapes to close-ups, it can do all of these with remarkable ease.
 It’s an outdoor photographer’s dream.